Skip to main content

 • Code-level review of ARIA attributes and semantic HTML

-• Colour contrast verification against WCAG 2.1 AA requirements
+• Colour contrast verification in both themes against WCAG AA requirements

 Feedback and Contact